adamlin120/needle-haystack/README.md

-Froked from [winglian/needle-haystack](https://github.com/winglian/needle-haystack) which is adapted form ChunkLlama's needle in haystack evals @ https://github.com/HKUNLP/ChunkLlama/tree/main/needle_in_a_haystack to use vLLM.
+Froked from [winglian/needle-haystack](https://github.com/winglian/needle-haystack) which is adapted form [ChunkLlama's needle in haystack evals](https://github.com/HKUNLP/ChunkLlama/tree/main/needle_in_a_haystack) to use [vLLM](https://github.com/vllm-project/vllm).

 # Needle in a 出師表